Petrus Apianus: Life and work

 Apianus was born as Peter Bienewitz (or Bennewitz) in Leisnig in Saxony; his father, Martin, was a shoemaker.
 The family was relatively well off, belonging to the middle-class citizenry of Leisnig.
 Apianus was educated at the Latin school in Rochlitz.
-From 1516 to 1519 he studied at the University of Leipzig; during this time, he Latinized his name to Apianus (lat. apis means "bee"; "Biene" is the German word for bee).
+From 1516–1519 he studied at the University of Leipzig; during this time, he Latinized his name to Apianus (lat. apis means "bee"; "Biene" is the German word for bee).

 In 1519, Apianus moved to Vienna and continued his studies at the University of Vienna, which was considered one of the leading universities in geography and mathematics at the time and where Georg Tannstetter taught.
-When the plague broke out in Vienna in 1521, he completed his studies with a BA and moved to Regensburg and then to Landshut.
-At Landshut, he produced his Cosmographicus liber (1524), a highly respected work on astronomy and navigation which was to see more than 40 reprints in four languages (Latin; French, 1544; Dutch, 1545; Spanish, 1548) and that remained popular until the end of the 16th century.
+When the plague broke out in Vienna in 1521, he completed his studies with a B.A. and moved to Regensburg and then to Landshut.
+At Landshut, he produced his Cosmographicus Liber (1524), a highly respected work on astronomy and navigation which was to see more than 40 reprints in four languages (Latin; French, 1544; Dutch, 1545; Spanish, 1548) and that remained popular until the end of the 16th century.
 Later editions were produced by Gemma Frisius.

 In 1527, Peter Apianus was called to the University of Ingolstadt as a mathematician and printer.
 His print shop started small.
 Among the first books he printed were the writings of Johann Eck, Martin Luther's antagonist.
 This print shop was active between 1543 and 1540 and became well known for its high-quality editions of geographic and cartographic works.
 It is thought that he used stereotype printing techniques on woodblocks.
 The printer's logo included the motto Industria superat vires in Greek, Hebrew, and Latin around the figure of a boy.